warp-build/warp/examples/tiny_lib/README.md

 ## Building

-We can build all of the targets by calling `crane build`:
+We can build all of the targets by calling `zap build`:

 ```
-examples/tiny_lib λ crane build
+examples/tiny_lib λ zap build
 23:27:09 INFO :: Planning build...
 23:27:09 INFO :: Readying toolchains: [Erlang, Gleam, Clojure, Elixir]
 23:27:09 INFO :: Building target: //...